GuiltedRose/TitanOS/README.md

 This project uses posix as a form of ease as a developer.
 This means you can read up on the posix documentation and know exactly what you can and cannot modify.
 My aim is to be completely posix compliant and only adding security features as an obstraction layer seperate from the posix systems.
 This means that the structure of these applications will always function the correct way on any system.

 # What does a minimal kernel need?
 A micro kernel absolutely needs a standard library, a bootloader, and a demand-paging system.
 These tools let us boot into the kernel and protect it from attacks.
 This is because we are using a Trusted Execution Environment system specification on top of the POSIX compliant system.
 It should also provide a compression algorithm of some kind in order to keep a small file size and be realitively fast (as fast as a microkernel can be).
+It also needs some type of initialization system.

 ## TEE systems
 These systems are setup as On-chip and Off-chip portions to the memory of the device.
 The on-chip portion is where the demand-paging system takes place.
 The off-chip system is a backing store for these types of systems.
 The demand-paging system is the only portion that is actively running where the off-chip system is protected.